 #4: Centralized Location

-I stayed for 6 weeks during my program with Sol, and the first 3 we had included excursions.
+I stayed for 6 weeks during my particular program, and the first 3 we had included excursions (this is the case with almost all Heredia based programs).
 These were such a blast, and we went to some truly phenomenal locations!
 The last 3 weeks were “free time”, so I planned trips with my friends from the program, and those trips were just as fantastic.
 In addition to earning 6 Spanish language credit hours, I was able to go to the following locations:

 La Fortuna – Arenal Volcano, La Fortuna Waterfall, Zip-Lining and Baldi Hot Springs